Teena Marie: 1983–1990: Epic era

-Contacted by Epic Records in the fall of 1982, after expressing dismay over her Motown contract, Teena Marie signed a worldwide deal with the Columbia Records subsidiary that also allowed her to establish her own publishing company, Midnight Magnet.
+Contacted by Epic Records in the fall of 1982, after expressing dismay over her Motown contract, Teena Marie signed a worldwide deal with the Columbia Records subsidiary, that also allowed her to establish her own publishing company, Midnight Magnet.
 Epic released the concept album Robbery, which featured the hit "Fix It" (#21 R&B), as well as "Shadow Boxing" and "Casanova Brown".
-The latter was one of many tracks Teena Marie would write over the years about her real-life romance with one-time mentor Rick James.
+Casanova Brown was one of many tracks Teena Marie wrote over the years about her real-life romance with one-time mentor Rick James.

-In 1984, Teena Marie released her biggest-selling album, Starchild.
-It yielded her biggest hit, "Lovergirl", which peaked at No. 4 on the U.S. Billboard Hot 100 chart in March 1985 and at No. 9 on the R&B chart.
+In 1984, Teena Marie released her biggest-selling album Starchild.
+It yielded "Lovergirl", her biggest hit, which peaked at No. 4 on the U.S. Billboard Hot 100 chart in March 1985 and at No. 9 on the R&B chart.
 "Lovergirl" was included in the 2002 Jennifer Lopez movie Maid in Manhattan.
 The label also released the moderate R&B hit "Out on a Limb", which peaked at No. 56 on the R&B chart but didn't break the Hot 100.
-"14k" was featured on the soundtrack of the film The Goonies (1985) but this song was not a hit.
+"14k" was featured on the soundtrack of the 1985 film The Goonies, but the song was not a hit.

 In 1986, Teena Marie released a rock music-influenced concept album titled Emerald City.
-She also recorded the rock-influenced track, "Lead Me On", co-produced by Giorgio Moroder, for the soundtrack of the box office hit film Top Gun (1986).
+She recorded the rock-influenced track "Lead Me On", co-produced by Giorgio Moroder, for the soundtrack of the 1986 box-office hit film Top Gun.

 In 1988, she returned to R&B and funk, releasing the critically acclaimed album Naked to the World.
 That album contained the hit "Ooo La La La", which reached # 1 on the Billboard's Hot R&B/Hip-Hop Singles & Tracks chart.

-Teena Marie released Ivory in the fall of 1990; it scored no pop hits, but it did experience two R&B hits: "Here's Looking at You" (#11 R&B) and "If I Were a Bell" (#8 R&B).
+In the fall of 1990, Teena Marie released Ivory.
+It had two R&B hits: "Here's Looking at You" (#11 R&B) and "If I Were a Bell" (#8 R&B).